WordPress/gutenberg/docs/how-to-guides/platform/custom-block-editor.md

 # Building a custom block editor

-The WordPress block editor is a powerful tool that allows you to create and format content in a variety of ways.
+The WordPress block editor is a powerful tool that allows you to create and format content in various ways.
 It is powered, in part, by the [`@wordpress/block-editor`](/packages/block-editor/README.md) package, which is a JavaScript library that provides the core functionality of the editor.

 This package can also be used to create custom block editors for virtually any other web application.
 This means that you can use the same blocks and block editing experience outside of WordPress.